talanwright/Processor-build-RAG-V1/loan-processor-rag/loan-processor-rag/SECURITY_OVERVIEW_FOR_CLIENTS.md

 **A:**
 **Current status:** We implement technical security controls required by GLBA (encryption, access control, audit logging).

-**Not yet complete:** Formal compliance documentation, risk assessments.
+**Not yet complete:** Formal compliance documentation, risk assessments, and third-party audits.
+These would be needed for working with banks or large financial institutions.

 **Recommendation:** Suitable for small/medium lending businesses.
 For banks or enterprise clients, we would need to complete formal compliance certification.